 Yes, in the age of smartphones, we’re never really unplugged.
-And as an agent, I’m connected in many ways: Twitter, my blog, LinkedIn, Facebook and more.
+And as an agent, I’m connected in many ways: Twitter, Instagram, and email in the palm of my hand.
 However, all agents have personal rules about how we communicate with our clients and how often.
 Just because we tweet at 9 p.m. on a Friday, doesn’t mean we’re going to respond to your email at that time.

 2. Editorial advice